 The bars will be done when there is slight browning and separation around the edges and a toothpick inserted in the middle comes out clean.

-Let the bars cool and then mix up a batch of cream cheese frosting.
+Let the pumpkin cake bars cool.
+Next, mix up a batch of cream cheese Frosting.

 Ingredients For The Frosting

 - 6 tablespoons of butter at room temperature.